 If you still want to enjoy homemade chicken dippers without the nasties, it’s much easier than you might think.
 A little extra effort, yes.
 But is it worth it?
 Absolutely.

 This ensures the breadcrumbs can achieve optimum crispiness in the oven, at the same time for the chicken to be cooked through.
 Using raw bread just gives you a soggy crumb and overcooked, dry chicken.
-Ew, not nice.
+Not nice.

 The last step is to brush or spray the breaded dippers with olive oil before putting them into the oven.
-This will give you even more crispy crunch.
+This will give you an even more crispy crunch.

 If making your own breadcrumbs is putting you off making this recipe, then you can absolutely buy ready-made wholemeal (whole wheat) breadcrumbs.
 They are a little tricky to find in the average supermarket, but you can find options online.

 And then, the second secret is not to overcook them.
-Not really a secret I know, but still, you get the point.
+Not really a secret, I know, but still, you get the point.
 This is essential when you’re looking forward to delicious dippers.

 These chicken dippers are made with whole grains and natural real food ingredients.
-Furthermore, they are oven-baked instead of fried which eliminates the need for excess oil.
+Furthermore, they are oven-baked instead of fried, which eliminates the need for excess oil.
 A great healthy option if you love chicken dippers

 Oven-Baked Chicken Dippers with Creamy Chive Dip